Locating formal relationships in Field Conditions

 Without the ability to navigate around the artwork, the viewer would not be able to discover the layering of the micro and macro in A Black Powder Rains Down Gently On My Sleepless Night.
 It is clear why this piece was chosen for the exhibition, however, it weighs heavily on the material side of the spectrum, whereas LeWitt’s work enables a conceptual experience through its materiality.
 Cottrell’s print facilitates the expansion of the delicate universe in the imagination of the viewer, however there is no conceptual framework to structure a system that produces both finite and infinite possibilities.
 Without the system, the viewer can imagine the infinite, but has no rules in which to locate the point of contrast in the finite.
 Therefore, A Black Powder Rains Down Gently On My Sleepless Night communicates only one extreme, rather than what can be found between the opposing forces.

 (Figure 4) Marsha Cottrell, A Black Powder Rains Down Gently On My Sleepless Night, 2012.
 Iron oxide on mulberry paper, approximately 96 x 144 inches.
-Courtesy and © the artist.
+Photo by author.

 (Figure 5) Marsha Cottrell, A Black Powder Rains Down Gently On My Sleepless Night (detail), 2012.
 Iron oxide on mulberry paper, approximately 96 x 144 inches.
-Courtesy and © the artist.
+Photo by author.

 Leaving Cottrell’s print and the first softly lit gallery, the viewer enters the largest gallery in Field Conditions.
 The white walls of the rectangular room are empty.
 Two artworks are located in opposition to each other—one suspended from the ceiling and the other installed underfoot (see fig. 6).
 On the ceiling, Rafael Lozano-Hemmer’s Homographies (2012) is four rows of white florescent tube lights that run the length of the gallery.
 When the gallery is empty of people, the florescent tubes are frozen in a repetitive pattern.
 As a viewer walks into the room and under Homographies, the bright light from above engulfs him/her and a slight hum of electricity and mechanical movement becomes audible.
 There is no visually activity until the viewer turns around and looks up.
 In response to the viewer, the tube lights rotate slowly behind him/her, tracing the wake of his/her path.
 The movement is reminiscent of a linear flow of water that follows the trail of a swimmer.
 However, in Homographies, there are no ripples to continue the motion and the rest of the gallery remains stagnant and flat.
 Lozano-Hemmer’s work does not focus on its conceptual or materiality qualities, but relies on the interactive experience of the viewer.
 The field of the gallery in which the viewer enters is flooded with florescent light and is absent of shadow, as a result, the space in which the viewer moves feels inactive, only drawing attention to the surface of things.